tomrist/cs5830-spring2022/README.md

 The following books should be helpful, but none are required if you don't want to spend the money:

-* Portions of the course will take advantage of these lecture notes: http://www.cs.cornell.edu/courses/cs4830/2010fa/lecnotes.pdf
 * [Cryptography 101 by Houtven](https://www.crypto101.io/).
 Free, but not complete.
 Feel free to send helpful feedback to the author.

 * [Cryptography Engineering by Ferguson, Schneier, and Kohno](https://www.schneier.com/books/cryptography_engineering/).
 A gentle